 What do I do if I have lost a crown or filling?

 Although there are many repair kits available over-the-counter, you should never try to fix a lost restoration or filling on your own.
 If you try to bond it back in place, bacteria can become trapped under it, leading to severe infection.
 Instead, keep the tooth clean and avoid placing pressure on it until after it has been repaired.
 If you are experiencing discomfort, over-the-counter pain relievers can be used.

 What do I do with a broken denture or oral appliance?

 Take the oral appliance out if it is not fixed into place and evaluate the problem.
 Stop using it immediately to prevent causing injury to your oral tissues.
 Although it may be tempting, do not try to fix it on your own.
-Instead, call our office to have it repaired.
+Instead, call our dental office to have it repaired.

-Should I have a dental First Aid kit?
+Should I have a dental first aid kit?

 What do I do If I have a dental emergency while traveling?